vkbo/novelWriter/docs/source/usage_format.rst

 ===================

 The document editor supports a set of keywords used for setting tags, and making references between documents.

+Tags use the command ``@tag:`` to define a tag.
 The tag can be set once per section defined by a heading.
 Setting it multiple times under the same heading will just override the previous setting.

+``@tag: value``
+   A tag commad followed by the tag value, like for instance the name of a character.

 References can be set anywhere within a section, and are collected according to their category.
+References are on the form:

 ``@keyword: value``
-   A keyword argument followed by a value, or a comma separated list of values.
+   A reference keyword followed by a value, or a comma separated list of values.

-The available tag and reference keywords are listed in the :ref:`a_struct_tags` section.
+The available reference keywords are listed in the :ref:`a_struct_tags` section.
 They can also be inserted at the cursor position in the editor via the :guilabel:`Insert` menu.

 .. _a_fmt_align: